Bartholomey/the_lake_redoubt/julija/05_chapter_five.md

 My reply: “It’s mostly a feeling of slight heaviness in my head.
 My eyelids drop a bit.
 A blank stare.
 A light sedative – like camomile tea.
 In musical terms: constant synthesizer-produced *ooohs* and *aaahs.* A feeling of no future; being in the moment.
 On the shape of the sadness beneath my skin: it depends.
 It’s shifting: sometimes it’s muffled, and sometimes it’s loud and vivid feelings-inducing.
 The feeling of sadness in the river is always of the muffled kind.

-*Symmetry Stranger adds that the water holds the most severe parts of my sadness underneath the surface where they cannot cut; they can only weigh me down, and with that weight direct me as well ...
-“Do you hear echoes from the past?”*

-My reply: “U-unbelievable; you’re right.
 It’s a sedative, so thoughts should be kept at minimum.
 A gentle thought here and there.

 ...